Dude-its-Matt-G/RUNBOX/README.md

 </p>

 <p align="center">
-The RUNBOX Super Controller is a GUI built on Electron.js for controlling GPIO enabled USB hubs.
+The RUNBOX is a GUI for touch screens built on Electron.js - Bootstrap for toggling GPIO enabled USB hubs on a Raspberry Pi.
 <br>
 A touch screen USB hub for short.🙂
 </p>